Salasian/DataScience-TripleTen/Final_Sprint/English/Final Report.md

 Within the work plan applied to the project, the following steps were developed:

-- Identification and handling of null, duplicate, and missing data.
+- Recognition and handling of null, duplicate, and missing data.
 - Graphing and developing conclusions about the data
 - Handling of outliers and recorded outliers
 - Searching for correlations between all client data